TnTech-ECE/S26_Team3_Siemens-Combined-Power-Signal/Reports/Conceptual_Design.md

 The simplicity and ease of development on the ST7580 platform justifies what limitations it may have.
 The development challenges of the ST8500 are not worth it when this application is basic debugging.
 The turnkey firmware of the ST7580 would make interfacing from the other systems in the coincidence unit simple for Siemens to use.

 ### Cable
 The cable is the method by which the power, data, and clock is transmitted and received by both ends of the system.
-Our customer has allowed a lot of freedom on how the cable is selected, so this lends itself to a wide range of possibilities.
+The customer has allowed a lot of freedom on how the cable is selected, so this lends itself to a wide range of possibilities.
 The two cables that seem to be the most promising are the twisted strand and the coaxial cable [12].
 Twisted strand cables are two cables twisted around one another to minimize interference.
 Coaxial cables are cables in which a metallic shield surrounds a core conductor.
 The primary considerations for the cable is the electromagnetic interference, data transmission capabilities,price, and the transmission line characteristics of the cable.
 Although, the electromagnetic interference is a secondary consideration compared to the others.

 #### Twisted Pair